 Thanks to many hours of research and experts’ consultations I put together this comprehensive article about the best models available on the market.
 No more confusion about which saw to choose for your next project.

-Beside jigsaws, compact circular saws are the least intimidating of all saws.
+Besides jigsaws, compact circular saws are the least intimidating of all saws.
 They come really handy for small jobs around the house or when working with pallets or any other small projects.
-There is a lot of choice on the market but it’s important to look for a tool that can easily deal with pallet planks or 2x4s.
+There is a lot of choice on the market, but it’s important to look for a tool that can easily deal with pallet planks or 2x4s.

 In a rush?
 Then I recommend checking the models below that may suit your needs best.
 Or read along for full reviews you’ll find below.